-Given the interdisciplinary nature of these projects, applicants should possess a PhD with a relevant interdisciplinary focus.
-This may include either social sciences and humanities disciplines (e.g., history, sociology, Judaic studies, women’s studies) with a research focus in digital data or technical disciplines (e.g., computer science, NLP) with a research focus on historical document analysis.
+Given the interdisciplinary nature of this project, applicants should possess a PhD with a relevant interdisciplinary focus.
+This may include either social sciences and humanities disciplines (e.g., history, sociology, Judaic studies) with a research focus in digital data or technical disciplines (e.g., computer science, NLP) with a research focus on historical document analysis.
 Applicants should demonstrate a strong publication record and the ability to conduct independent research.
 Strong written and communication skills are also required.
 Applicants should be proficient in Python, familiar with machine learning frameworks such as PyTorch or TensorFlow, and have experience with a High-performance Computing Cluster.
-The fellow will be advised by both Smithsonian AWHI, and/or USHMM staff with expertise in the technical and historical subject matter, respectively.
+The fellow will be advised by both Smithsonian and USHMM staff with expertise in the technical and historical subject matter, respectively.

 Appointment is initially for one year, with the possibility for renewal.
 Stipend is $60,000 per year, with an additional $5,000 health insurance offset.
 Please contact Rebecca Dikow at DikowR@si.edu with questions.
 To apply, submit a curriculum vitae, a 1-page statement of research interests, and contact details for 2-3 academic references to SI-DataScience@si.edu.